Dodger Dog: Creator

-Thomas Arthur created the "Dodger Dog" during his 29 years (1962–1991) as the food concessions manager at Dodger Stadium.
-Originally, the 10 inch dog was sold as a "Foot Long", but Thomas Arthur decided truth in advertising was the best path.
+The "Dodger Dog" was created by Thomas Arthur, who worked for 29 years (1962–1991) as the food concessions manager at Dodger Stadium.
+Originally, the 10-inch dog was sold as a "Foot Long", but Thomas Arthur decided truth in advertising was the best path.
 He approached Walter O'Malley, majority owner of the Dodgers, and asked if the Hot Dog could be called the "Dodger Dog".
 It became such a staple for Dodger fans that actor Vincent Price described its deliciousness in his cookbook, Treasury of Great Recipes.
 The 10-inch wiener was originally made by the Morrell Meat Company, but Farmer John, one of the Dodgers' chief sponsors, soon took over the hot dog needs of the stadium.
 Farmer John was purchased by Hormel in 2004.
 Farmer John was purchased from Hormel by Smithfield Foods in 2017.
 In 2021, Smithfield and the Dodgers could not agree on a new contract, and the name Farmer John was removed from the product.